Spinocerebellar ataxia type 1: Pathophysiology

 Toxicity from the mutated protein causes degradation in neural tissues.
 This includes loss of dendritic aborization, or branching, early in disease progression and eventual atrophy of brain tissues in later stages.
 SCA1 causes moderate degradation of a variety of tissues, including both hemispheres of the cerebellum, the cerebellar vermis, the pons, and the brain stem.
 It also causes mild atrophy in cerebral cortical tissue.
 A recent study also found significant atrophy of the spinal cord and flattening of the posterior column and found a correlation between cord area, CAG repeats, and SARA scores in SCA1.
 Central nervous system tissues, unlike that of bone, muscle, or skin, lacks mechanisms for endogenously generating and differentiating new cells and for restoring long distance patterns and connections as they are lost, so as degeneration progresses the losses are permanent.

+A little is known about glia-neuronal interaction in SCA1.
+The Bergman Glia (BG) cells are in a tight functional connection with Purkinje neurons.
+Under physiological conditions, BG mediates the uptake of synaptic glutamate via the excitatory amino acid transporter (EAAT1, also known as GLAST and encoded by Slc1A3 gene), preventing excitotoxicity.
+Recent studies have provided new insight into the multifunctional interaction between BG and Purkinje cells.
+Excessive release of the S100β protein by Bergman glial cells affects synaptic transmission in Purkinje neurons, disrupting short-term plasticity.
+Optogenetic stimulation of BG drastically affects the morphology of Purkinje neurons and changes the dynamics of synaptic transmission.
+These results are consistent with data obtained from a lentiviral model of SCA1, where the mutant ataxin gene ATXN1 [Q85] expressed exclusively in BG.
+Moreover, the genetic murine model of SCA1, in which mice ubiquously express mutant Ataxin 1 [Q154] in all cells, demonstrates similar changes, confirming the pivotal role of glial cells in SCA1.

 Diagnosis and evaluation

 Most SCAs and other ataxic disorders are clinically heterogeneous, meaning clinical signs and symptoms are similar between diseases and distinguishing between diseases with a neurologic exam alone is difficult.
 In symptomatic persons, diagnosis of ataxia related disorders often requires a neurological exam, evaluation of neurological and family history, and molecular genetic testing.
 Absence of a family history does not exclude hereditary causes like spinocerebellar ataxia type 1 because family history may not have been collected or may be unavailable for certain individuals and new cases may originate from anticipation in an allele with a mutable number of repeats.
 To establish a diagnosis, molecular genetic testing is currently commercially available for 14 SCA types, including SCA1.
 In cases where SCAs are not present in family history or where family history is unavailable, testing for the 4 most common SCAs will return positive results for 50% of suspected SCA cases.
 Individuals who are at risk of inheriting SCA1 but are currently presymptomatic can also be screened with molecular genetic testing.